 Straightforward business funding for busy people.
 Apply online for our credit facility and get a decision in minutes.Get approved for free

 How can I make my crowdfunding pitch a success?
-Persuading people to part with their cash to make your project come alive is no easy task.
+Similar to peer to peer lending, persuading people to part with their cash to make your project come alive is no easy task.
 Success rests on the careful planning of each step of your campaign.
 You'll need to find the most suitable crowdfunding platform for your business, understand your target audience and identify your buyer persona, as well as create a compelling campaign pitch – usually a video – to be shared across the most relevant social media platforms.
 When the first donations and investments start rolling in, your campaign’s success can be sealed by showing genuine gratitude for your supporters’ contributions and keeping them in the loop with how your project is going.

 Where do I find backers my business?
 There are thousands of people looking to back new ideas, but finding the right backers takes careful research.
 For example, Millennials tend to be the biggest backers of crowdfunded projects.
 However, a funding request has to resonate with its target audience, and they need to be the type to use crowdfunding in the first place.

 What are the risks?
 One drawback of crowdfunding is that you are exposing your idea on an open crowdsourcing platform, where competitors or individuals who could steal your idea and beat you to market could be present.
 Consider talking with lawyer to ensure your idea is patented and legally protected.